New Zealand Business Travel Guide

 Business Customs and Etiquette

 Business dress is conservative with suits worn.
 The usual greeting is with a handshake and a smile, it is advisable to address people correctly with their honorific title first and wait for your host to initiate first names.
+Appointments are usually necessary for business meetings and meetings over lunch are a popular way of doing business.
 Punctuality is important for meetings, honestly is sought after and a direct communication style is used.
 People here are known for their sense of humour and it is an endearing quality that is sought in others too.
-Meetings tend to be relaxed but note they are serious and are likely to involve little small talk with business matters being discussed.
-It is important to maintain eye contact when speaking, respect personal space and present a valid, solid presentation based on well research facts and figures.
-Business people here are interested in what you can deliver not grand claims.
-The negotiating process can take some time to conclude.

 Travel Advice and Tips

 Most trips to New Zealand for both business visitors and tourists take place each year without incident or undue concern.
 It is important to beware of pick pockets and bag snatchers particularly in busy areas.
 There have been incidents of car crime, no valuables should be left in vehicles.
 Do not show valuables in public and ensure they are put away in a safe place.
 You should always remain vigilant and alert to your surroundings and environment.
-When travelling around New Zealand it is worth remembering climatic conditions can change quickly and become hazardous, if you are going on a trip to a remote area or are taking part in any activities it is recommended that you leave a journey plan/itinerary with someone else and let them know what time you are expected back.
-This means you have someone who can help and alert authorities should you encounter any unforeseen difficulties.

 Travel Checklist: See our Packing & Holiday Checklist containing useful tips and reminders to ensure you have everything you will need on your trip.